-A Letter From Artistic Director, Stephen Shelley
+A Letter from Artistic Director, Stephen Shelley

 The BEAT Festival is a time for Brooklyn to celebrate its own.
-A time for us as artists and audience to gather and witness the extraordinary talent within our own borough.
+A time for us as artists and audience to gather and witness the world-class talent within our own borough.
 A moment for each of us to help nourish the artistic talent living next door, across the street and around the block.

 Thank you for reading this letter and for visiting the BEAT website.
 We’re thrilled to be part of this extraordinary movement to celebrate Brooklyn’s own.
 Will you join us?